mekowalski/hike/README.md

 # Hike App

 Where I live I am given a variety of terrain to adventure on.
 I am a few hours of driving to rock climb desert landscapes, raft mighty rivers.
 In town I can hike, run, camp, swim nearly anywhere within a five mile radius.
-This app was in though of logging all the adventures I can do within my surroundings.
+This app was in thought of logging all the adventures I can do within my surroundings.
 Hike App is built on Rails framework with Ruby code.
-Password confirmation Bcrypt gem is used to secure user information.
-ActiveRecord associations and validations, ActionView helpers and Omniauth via Github are used to help build Hike App.
+This version of Hike App includes Javascript functions such as jQuery and AJAX functions to obtain ans showcase information in a seamless manner.
+Begin logging your hikes now and don't forget the sunscreen, layers, snacks and water!

 ## Hike App Installation